-As part of the prequalification requirements before the LNG Carrier is permitted to call at the Terminal, the LNG Carrier and LNG Carrier Interests must have in place an effective drug and Marine Procedure Manual rev.6 - May 2023 27 alcohol abuse policy, a copy of which must be posted onboard.
+As part of the prequalification requirements before the LNG Carrier is permitted to call at the Terminal, the LNG Carrier and LNG Carrier Interests must have in place an effective drug and alcohol abuse policy, a copy of which must be posted onboard.
 This drug and alcohol abuse policy must meet or exceed the standards specified in the OCIMF Guidelines for the Control of Drugs and Alcohol Onboard LNG Carrier.